 - Budget

 Determining your financial goals is a personal journey.
 Everyone wants something different out of life.
 Some want to retire early, while others prefer to coast to retirement.
-Still, others don’t care about money as much but don’t want to be beholden to credit collectors or have debt hanging over their heads.
+Some people don’t care about money as much, but don’t want to be beholden to credit collectors or have debt hanging over their heads.

-Discovering what you want out of life is critical to your journey of how to get there.
-It’s okay to take some time to figure it out.
+Discovering what you want out of life is critical to your journey.
+Take some time to figure it out.

 A harsh truth about life is that there are always bills to pay.
 Regardless of your goals, you must pay your mortgage, car note, credit card, and utility bills.

-A budget will help you determine how much money you need to spend on surviving and give you an idea of how much money is available for building your triangle.
+A budget will help you determine how much money you need to survive and thrive, then showcase what’s available for your triangle.

 Triangle Must-Haves